poissonconsulting/rpdo/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs
+There were no ERRORs or WARNINGs.

 There was 1 NOTE: